IPAM: IP Address Management

 Bulk Operations View

-On the right side of the selected IP addresses you can check whether:
+On the right side of the selected IP addresses, you may check whether:

 - They will generate events.